jacobcvt12/blog/_posts/2016-02-09-parallel-diagnostics.md

 layout: post
 title:  "Parallel Rcpp for MCMC diagnostics"
 date:   2016-02-09 17:32:47 -0500
-categories: Parallel, Gibbs Sampling, Computing, Diagnostics, Rcpp
+tags:
+- Parallel
+- Gibbs Sampling
+- Computing
+- Diagnostics
+- Rcpp
 ---

 Many Bayesian diagnostics require multiple chains to assess convergence.
 A common estimator is the Gelman-Rubin diagnostic {% cite gelman1992 %}.
 Note that this diagnostic requires that the parameter in question must be *approximately normal*.
 This method assesses convergence by parameter and method of estiamtion (Gibbs, Metropolis-Hastings, etc) does not matter.